Student loan overpayments

 - You go on maternity or paternity leave for part of the year.

 When you make your repayments via PAYE, student loan contributions are taken when you're paid – whether this is weekly, monthly or otherwise.
-So you repay when your earnings go over the equivalent of the annual repayment threshold for your pay period, eg, if you're paid monthly, you'll pay back your loan every month your pay goes over the monthly equivalent of your repayment threshold.
+So you repay when your earnings go over the equivalent of the annual repayment threshold for your pay period, for example, if you're paid monthly, you'll pay back your loan every month your pay goes over the monthly equivalent of your repayment threshold.

 However, if over the course of a tax year (which runs from 6 April to 5 April) your total income is less than the threshold, you can reclaim.

-If you've started university since 1998, you'll have a Plan 1 or Plan 2 loan, depending on when you studied and where you're from – and the type of loan you're on determines how much you must repay each year:
+If you've started university since 1998, you'll have a Plan 1, Plan 2 or Plan 4 loan, depending on when you studied and where you're from – and the type of loan you're on determines how much you must repay each year.
+There are a couple of different reasons why you could be on the wrong payment plan:

 - Your employer may have wrongly assumed you were on a Plan 1 loan.
 This may be because it made a mistake, or because it simply didn't know.
 Crucially, the Government's guidance for employers that pay staff via PAYE (pay as you earn) is that if they don't know what type of student loan you have, they should make Plan 1 deductions.
 This means that many will be on the plan that requires you to make higher repayments by default.